Republic First Bank has been shut down by Pennsylvania authorities, becoming the first US bank to fail in 2024.

 The world financial market is falling into an extremely unpredictable period with uncertain fluctuations, from high inflation on a global scale, the sharp increase in commodity and gold prices without stopping, to the phenomenon of many types of assets increasing and decreasing unexpectedly.

-If First Republic Bank went bankrupt in May 2023 due to high interest rates and a sharp decline in the US stock market, then at present Republic First Bank is also bankrupt due to high interest rates but sharp declines in real estate prices.
+If First Republic Bank went bankrupt in May 2023 due to high interest rates and a sharp decline in the US stock market, then at present, Republic First Bank is also bankrupt due to high interest rates but sharp decline in real estate prices.

-Republic First Bank went bankrupt after being pressured by high costs and falling profit margins, according to reports.
-The bank had to cut jobs and exit the home loan business.
+Republic First Bank collapsed under pressure from high costs and falling profit margins, according to regulatory reports.
+The bank had to cut jobs and abandon its home loan business.

 Republic First Bank has been hit hard by rising interest rates and falling commercial real estate values.
-Office buildings in the United States have seen high vacancy rates in the wake of the pandemic.
-These factors have exposed banks to increased financial risk.
-Debt secured by depreciating real estate has led to a rise in bad debt.
+Office buildings in the US have seen high vacancy rates after the pandemic.
+These factors have put banks at increased financial risk.
+Debts secured by depreciating real estate have led to a rise in bad debts.

 Many local banks in the US, like Republic First Bank, are in a period of turmoil.
 When a bank is in trouble, depositors can rush to withdraw their money at any time.

 Many experts believe that the US banking sector will continue to face difficulties until the US Federal Reserve (Fed) cuts interest rates.
-Maintaining high interest rates will continue to cause more stress and the possibility of more bank failures cannot be ruled out.
+Maintaining high interest rates will continue to cause more stress and does not rule out the possibility of more bank failures.

 On Kitco, expert Andrew Axelrod said that the financial crisis is just beginning.
-He emphasized that many banks have deep ties to the commercial real estate sector.
-Meanwhile, this sector is at risk of collapse due to the trend of remote work and businesses are shrinking their operations.
+He emphasized that many banks have deep ties to the commercial real estate sector, while this sector is at risk of collapse due to the trend of remote work and businesses are shrinking operations.

-Axelrod predicts that economic uncertainty could push gold to $3,000 an ounce by 2024. “$3,000 an ounce is not crazy,” he said.
-Central banks around the world have been buying gold recently, and that trend is likely to continue.
+Axelrod predicts that economic turmoil could push gold to $3,000 an ounce by 2024. “$3,000 an ounce is not crazy,” he says.
+Central banks have been buying gold recently, and that trend is likely to continue.